-Problems with addressing cyberbullying
+Problems with addressing cyberbullying in public schools

 Cyberbullying occurs in every neighborhood, across all demographics.
-A major issue with cyberbullying is that the attackers can remain anonymous.
+A major issue with cyberbullying in public schools is that the attackers can remain anonymous.
 It’s simple to create a fake email or social media account.
 Unlike traditional bullying, it can be very difficult to figure out who is responsible.
 Another factor is the lack of a specific location.
 These incidents occur virtually, and it is difficult to pinpoint whose jurisdiction policing these matters falls under.
 Many people disregard cyberbullying as kids just poking fun at each other, or think that since the attacks are virtual there is little effect on the victim.

-What can we do about cyberbullying?
+What can we do about reducing cyberbullying in public schools?

 We also need to take the perspective of victims seriously.
 Many adults cannot relate to the experience of being cyberbullied, as it was not possible when they were children.
-However it is incredibly important that we listen to and believe children when they share their experiences.
+However, it is incredibly important that we listen to and believe children when they share their experiences.
 If we are dismissive of the emotions they feel, they will only grow sadder and more isolated.